-This is one of those charts that would have me pulling my hair out.
-It's like everything that could go wrong with the indicator did in fact go wrong!
+This is one of those charts that would have you pulling your hair out.
+It’s like everything that could go wrong with the indicator did, in fact, go wrong!

 Lastly, EGY breaks the morning high all the while displaying a divergence with the awesome oscillator and the price action.

 In every instance, the indicator is giving off false signals and leaving you on the wrong side of the trade.